deliveryconf/deliveryconf-web/content/facilitator-guide.md

 ---
-title: "MC Guide"
+title: "Facilitator guide"
 date: 2020-01-14T20:30:36Z
 draft: false
 ---

-Each session will have a Master of Ceremonies (MC) to run that session from a DeliveryConf standpoint.
+Each session will have a facilitator to run that session from a DeliveryConf standpoint.

 Responsibilities: